stefkeB/ifcopenshell_examples/README.md

 micromamba install pythonocc-core
 ```

 Beware, however that the OCC (OpenCascade wrapper) may be specific to a particular release of the OpenCascade libraries and you may have to search for a combination of ifcopenshell and OCC which are aligned.
+Since we weren't always succesful in compiling everyting, we made the use of OCC optional in the code, although that did introduce some additional code changes along the way.